-While intrapartum/newborn nevirapine was highly effective in reducing transmission, transient nevirapine resistance mutations were detected at 6 weeks postpartum in 19% of the subset of women with detectable viremia who received single-dose intrapartum nevirapine in HIVNET 012 [125].
+The single-dose nevirapine regimen offers the advantage of lower cost, the possibility of directly observed therapy, and increased adherence compared with the other regimens.
+However, single-dose nevirapine can be associated with the transient detection of nevirapine resistance in women and in infants who become infected despite receiving nevirapine.
+Nevirapine resistance mutations were detected at 6 weeks postpartum in 25% of the subset of women with detectable viremia who received singledose intrapartum nevirapine in HIVNET 012 /132.
+133].
 These mutations were no longer detectable in plasma virus at 13-18 months postpartum, in a setting where none of the women received postnatal antiretroviral therapy.
-Detectable transient nevirapine resistance mutations were also observed at 6-8 weeks of age in 11 of 24 (46%) of infants who became infected despite receiving nevirapine.
+Nevirapine resistance mutations were also detected at 6-8 weeks of age in 11 of 24 (46%) infants who became infected despite receiving nevirapine.
 Ten of the 11 infected infants with nevirapine resistance had positive HIV tests at birth, and the specific genotypic resistance mutations differed between the mother and infant, suggesting that the nevirapine resistance developed de novo in infants who were infected in utero and had active viral replication at the time of nevirapine exposure, as opposed to nevirapine resistant virus being transmitted from the mother.
 As in the mothers, these mutations were no longer detectable in plasma virus by 12 months of age.
-The clinical consequences of transient selection of nevirapine-resistant virus with single-dose nevirapine in terms of response to future antiretroviral therapy of the woman or the infected infant are uncertain.